cyberbotics/webots-cloud/README.md

 ## webots.yaml

-webots.cloud parses the `webots.yaml` file at the root level of a repository to determine the required host, the type of Webots repository, dependencies, etc. allowing to run the simulation in the cloud.
+webots.cloud parses the `webots.yaml` file at the root level of a repository to determine the type of Webots repository, publishing permission, etc. allowing to run the simulation in the cloud.

 ### Type